 Tank farm and bulk storage fire operations can be extremely dangerous and require an extremely advanced technical knowledge of flammable liquids firefighting and fire protection.
 Because of the amount of time to set up operations and contain such a fire and the number of resources necessary to handle an incident and defend against a re-flash or re-ignition, they can become very tedious operations.
-In most cases these facilities will also require additional specialized equipment and apparatus as well as highly trained personnel in flammable liquid firefighting techniques to minimize risks to operational personnel, the facility and community.
+Departments that are responsible for these installations should establish extensive pre-fire plans and schedule drills and walk-throughs on a regular basis.
+It is imperative the departments have good relations and cooperation with the facility operators and staff.
+In most cases it will require additional special equipment and apparatuses for these facilities.
+In many cases a major fire incident at one of these facilities will be beyond the capabilities of the department, therefore it is important to have relationships with sources of mutual aid and contract services.
+It may be prudent to contract outside services for these incidents depending on magnitude and location.
+The best single avenue of defense for these installations is prevention.